szymonlach/ShopJSP/README.md

 # ShopJSP
 App allows buy some products and then count total price and mean.
 App use JSP in view and WebServlet annotation configure.
+Application work on Tomcat.